Human Trafficking and Forced Labour: Expert Legal Support

 The Bonded Labor System (Abolition) Act of 1976

 The Bonded Labor System (Abolition) Act of 1976 makes illegal all forms of bonded labor.
-Anyone who forces others to make each bonded for Labour shall be punished with imprisonment for a term which may extend to three years and fines which may include two thousand rupees.
+Anyone who forces others into bonded labor will face legal consequences.
+Specifically, they shall receive a prison term that may extend up to three years.
+Additionally, they will be subject to fines, potentially amounting to two thousand rupees.

 Scroll to Top